Zadigo/django_api/README.md

 ## Implementing the API

-In your settings file, call __from your_project.responsive.responsive_context_processor__ into the list of context processors:
+In your settings file, add the __responsive_context_processor__ into the list of context processors:

 ```
 TEMPLATES = [